Islam in Angola: Demographics

 Historically, Angola did not have a significant Muslim population.
 During the 21st century, Angola's Muslim community has grown.
 Most Muslims in Angola are businessmen and migrants from West Africa and the Middle East, especially Lebanon.
 Very few Angolans have converted to Islam as a result of Muslim missionary activity in Angola.
-Most of these conversions occurred during the Angolan Civil War, when many Angolans fled to countries with a significant Muslim presence and came into contact with Islam there.
+Most of these conversions occurred during the Angolan civil war, when many Angolans fled to countries with a significant Muslim presence and came into contact with Islam there.

-Adebayo Oyebade estimates that Muslims make up 1 to 2.5 percent of Angola's population.
-The US State Department states that the estimated Muslim population is 80,000-90,000, but notes that some sources put the population size closer to 500,000, which appears to be highly unrealistic.
+Adebayo Oyebade estimates that Muslims make up 1–2.5 percent of Angola's population.
+The U.S. State Department states that the estimated Muslim population is 80,000–90,000, but notes that some sources put the population size closer to 500,000, which appears to be highly unrealistic.
 Around 1% of the Muslim population of Angola adheres to Shia Islam.